Diseases & Conditions

 The brachial plexus (BRAY-key-el PLEK-sis) is a network of nerves near the neck that give rise to all the nerves of the arm.
 These nerves provide movement and feeling to the shoulder, arm, hand, and fingers.
 Palsy means weakness, and brachial plexus birth palsy causes arm weakness and loss of motion.

-The brachial plexus is formed as the nerves to the arm, hand, and fingers pass from the spinal cord, between the bones of the neck (vertebrae) and go into the arm.
-Along the side of neck, these nerves merge together.
-From there, they branch out to form a "highway system," or "plexus," of nerves.
+The brachial plexus is formed as the nerves to the arm, hand, and fingers pass from the spinal cord, between the bones of the neck (vertebrae), and into the arm.

-In most cases of brachial plexus birth palsy, it is the upper nerves that are affected.
+In most cases of brachial plexus birth palsy, it is the upper nerves in the brachial plexus that are affected.
 This is known as Erb's palsy.
-The infant may not be able to move the shoulder, but may be able to move the fingers.
-If both the upper and lower nerves are stretched, the condition is usually more severe than just Erb's palsy.
-This is called a "global," or total, brachial plexus birth palsy.
+The infant may not be able to move the shoulder but may be able to move the fingers.
+Other nerves may be affected in less common forms of brachial plexus birth palsy (Klumpke's palsy, total plexus palsy).